cloudposse/terraform-datadog-platform/modules/monitors/README.md

 - `enabled` (boolean): If false, the monitor will not be created.
 This is to allow you to suppress a monitor created through merging configuration snippets.

+### Tags

+This module provides special handling for tags.
+The `tags` attribute of a monitor definition in the Datadog API and the Terraform resource is a list of strings.
+However, the Cloud Posse (as well as AWS) default is to use a map of strings for tags.
+This module allows you to provide either a list or a map for the tags.

+If you provide a list, it will be used as is.
+If you provide a map, it will be converted to a list of strings in the format `key:value` (or `key` if `value` is `null`).
+If you provide no tag settings at all, not even an empty list or map, the module will use the default tags from the [null-label](https://github.com/cloudposse/terraform-null-label/) module.

 ### API Schema (preferred)

 Datadog provides a REST API for managing monitors.
 We refer to the responses